kristhayer11/alcohols-empire/content/appendix.md

 <hr style="border: 2px solid black;" />

-### Aqua Mirabilis ###
+### Aqua Mirabilis: ‘Excellent against the palsy’ ###
 <span class="gray-text">
 HISTORIC RECIPE TRANSCRIPTION  [^3]
 <Br>
-“Aqua Mirabilis.
+*“Aqua Mirabilis.
 Take melilot, cardamum, cubebs, gallingale, cloves, ginger, mace, nutmegs, of each a dram, the juice of celandine, half a pint; mingle all these together, bruise to powder with the juice, and a pint of Aqua Vita, and three pints of white wine, put them together into a glass-still; let it stand all night, and in the morning distil it with a very gentle fire.
 It is excellent against the palsy, and very restorative.
-In the summer one spoonful may be taken in a week,fasting, and in the winter two spoonfuls.”
+In the summer one spoonful may be taken in a week,fasting, and in the winter two spoonfuls.”*
 </span>

 <br>